UNiXMIT/UNiXSF/README.md

 ## Install
 Before installing, close any instances of Salesforce you have open.

-1. Download and execute update.cmd, which downloads the extension files, in the directory where you would like the extension to be stored
+1. Download and execute update.cmd, which downloads the extension files, in the directory where you would like the extension to be stored.
-2. Open Google Chrome, Brave or Edge
+2. Open Google Chrome, Brave or Edge.
-3. Navigate to chrome://extensions (or brave://extensions or edge://extensions depending on your browser)
+3. Navigate to chrome://extensions (or brave://extensions or edge://extensions depending on your browser).
-4. Toggle "Developer mode"
+4. Toggle "Developer mode".
-5. Click 'Load unpacked'
+5. Click 'Load unpacked'.
-6. Select the folder you created in step 1
+6. Select the folder you created in step 1.
-7. The new features are now active
+7. The new features are now active.
-8. You can now turn off "Developer mode"
+8. You can now turn off "Developer mode".

 ## Update
 Before updating, close any instances of Salesforce you have open.

-1. Execute update.cmd, which downloads the updated extension files, overwriting the old files
+1. Execute update.cmd, which downloads the updated extension files, overwriting the old files.
-2. Open Google Chrome, Brave or Edge
+2. Open Google Chrome, Brave or Edge.
-3. Navigate to chrome://extensions (or brave://extensions or edge://extensions depending on your browser)
+3. Navigate to chrome://extensions (or brave://extensions or edge://extensions depending on your browser).
-4. Click the reload icon in the Salesforce Extension tile
+4. Click the reload icon in the Salesforce Extension tile.

 Alternatively you can:

-1. Close all instances of your browser
+1. Close all instances of your browser.
-2. Execute update.cm, which downloads the updated extension files, overwriting the old files
+2. Execute update.cm, which downloads the updated extension files, overwriting the old files.
-3. The extention will now be updated when yopu start your browser again
+3. The extention will now be updated when you start your browser again.

+## Limitations

+1. If you have multiple case tabs open, Quixy and FTS URLs will only be added to the first open case.